anirudhas-2004/anirudhas-2004.github.io/_tabs/about.md

 Undergraduate student studying electronics and communication engineering.
 My interests lie in communication systems and VLSI.
-I recently started working on advancing Quantum Networking
+I recently started working on Quantum Networking.

 My CV can be found here.